 tf8mb4 collate utf8mb4_unicode_ci)

-Possible Solution: you can change datatype json to text in database >> migration >> create_media_table.php file.
+Possible Solution: you can change the datatype json to text in database >> migration >> create_media_table.php file.

-The media table looks like that
+The media table looks like that:

 //create_media_table.php public function up() { Schema::create('media', function (Blueprint $table) { $table->increments('id'); $table->morphs('model'); $table->string('collection_name'); $table->string('name'); $table->string('file_name'); $table->string('mime_type')->nullable(); $table->string('disk'); $table->unsignedInteger('size'); $table->text('manipulations'); $table->text('custom_properties'); $table->text('responsive_images'); $table->unsignedInteger('order_column')->nullable(); $table->nullableTimestamps(); }); }